hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ## Managing CPUs

 Each rule has a number of optional keywords aside from the usual `input`, `output`, and `shell`/`run`.
 The `threads` keyword is used to specify how many CPU cores a rule needs while executing.
-Though in reality CPU threads are not quite the same as CPU cores, the two terms are interchangeable when working with Snakemake.
+Though in reality CPU threads are not the same as CPU cores, the two terms are interchangeable when working with Snakemake.

-Let's pretend that our `count_words` rule is actually very CPU-intensive.
+Let's pretend that our `count_words` rule is multithreaded and can run on 4 CPU cores.
-We'll say that it needs a whopping 4 CPUs per run.
 We can specify this with the `threads` keyword in our rule.
 We will also modify the rule to print out the number of threads it thinks it is using.

+> ## Note
-Please note that just giving something 4 threads in Snakemake does not make it run in parallel!
+> Please note that just giving something 4 threads in Snakemake does not
+> make it run in parallel!
+It just tells Snakemake to reserve that number
+> of cores from the total available (indicated by the value passed to `-j`).
+>
-In this case `wordcount.py` is actually still running with 1 core, we are simply using it as a demonstration of how to go about running something with multiple cores.
+> In this case `wordcount.py` is actually still running with 1 core, we
+> are simply using it as a demonstration of how to go about running
+> something with multiple cores.
+{:.callout}

 ~~~
 rule count_words: